TeoTwawki/renamer/ashita/ReadMe.txt

   HOW TO USE THIS ADDON:

-    First place the ashita version of renamer in your \Scripts\Addons\ directory.
+    First place the ashita version of renamer in your \Addons\ directory.
-    Now place a list file in \Scripts\Addons\renamer\lists\ or Edit an exiting list.
+    Now place a list file in \Addons\renamer\lists\ or Edit an exiting list.

       /addon load renamer
     This will load the addon, but in an inactive state.